Longtime athletic trainer will be honored April 27.

 In addition to his duties with the Spartans, Carrier was the medical liaison to the CCHA for its on-ice officials medical needs from 2009-13.
 He is also an educational consultant for Athletic Trainers employed by Occupational Athletics, Inc. Company in Harrisburg, PA.

-A certified member of the National Athletics Trainers Association, he came to MSU from Ferris State where he served as assistant coordinator of sports medicine for five years.
+A certified member of the NATA, he came to MSU from Ferris State where he served as assistant coordinator of sports medicine for five years.
 He received a bachelor's of science degree in physical education from Ferris in 1979 and a master's degree in athletic training from Central Michigan in 1983.

 He was a 1997 Michigan Athletic Trainers Distinguished Award winner and in 1998 earned the Service Award from the National Athletic Trainers Association for his dedication and contributions to the profession.
 Also in 1998, Carrier earned the Research and Education Foundation's inaugural Volunteer of the Year Award and was named an honorary member of the MSU Varsity S Club.
 Most recently, Carrier, along with MSU colleagues Dr. John Powell and fellow Certified Athletic Trainer Sally Nogle, were honored by the Great Lakes Athletic Trainers' Association (GLATA) with its Outstanding Educator Award in the spring of 2012.